-Darryl Morey has proven to be right about a lot of things this year.
-Even if the Rockets come up short against the Warriors, Morey still has won.
+Darryl Morey is right about a lot of things.
+Even though the Rockets came up short against the Warriors, Morey still has won.
 First, James Harden will get his first ever MVP.
-Darryl Morey plucked him out of the Thunder bosom when he was a sixth man and no one thought to give him his own team.
+It was Darryl Morey who plucked Harden out of the Thunder bosom when he was a sixth man; no one thought to give him his own team.
 Harden has made Morey look like a genius.
-Whle it took years for Morey’s math to kick in, he has the right amount of shot makers with an offensively brilliant coach to pull a championship rabbit out the hat.
-The Rockets have been the best team in the league this year, no one comes close.
-He has made the Chris Paul gamble work.
-Really, Morey’s only glaring Rockets failure was Dwight Howard and that is forgotten in all the Houston success.
+While it took years for Morey’s math to kick in, he had the right amount of shot makers with an offensively brilliant coach to pull a championship rabbit out the hat.
+The Rockets were the best team in the league this year, no one came close.
+He made the Chris Paul gamble work.
+Really, Morey’s only glaring Rockets failure was a long time ago and Dwight Howard.
+That is forgotten in all the Houston success.

 The beauty of Morey is his honesty.
 He tells you his truth.
 He said he was obsessed with the Warriors and why shouldn’t he be obsessed if he wants to beat them?